Vaccinations and Your Pet – Current Options – Also see our Summary Table at bottom of the page.

 Why do we vaccinate at all?

 - Physical Examination – This serves as an annual health check for your pet.
 We work through a check list as we examine your pet , and together with any recent history that you may provide us with, then we can advise about any future health concerns and if any action should be taken.
 In most circumstances your pet is given the all clear and we proceed to giving the vaccination.
 During this examination we may review current medication and preventative products for heartworm, general worming, flea and tick control.This examination becomes more and more important as your pet ages.
-If we compare your pet’s ageing with our own – you might say that annual pet checks are the same as a human health check every 7 years (if every 3 years in pets, 21 years in humans) .
+If we compare your pet’s ageing with our own – you might say that annual pet checks are the same as a human health check every 7 years (a good reason for annual check-ups) .
 We would also highly recommend that all dogs & cats older than 10 years of age have a senior pet blood screen done yearly – an early warning system for impending problems.

 Are vaccines safe?